-The calibrated parameters for the value of the product and travel costs are v = 5.11 and $\tau = 0.67$.
-The calibrated segment weights are displayed in online Appendix Table G2.
-The parameters imply an equilibrium mean markup of 2.07.
-Mean realized travel costs are 0.61.
-Thus, we estimate that, net of travel costs, willingness to pay is roughly twice the equilibrium price.
-As marginal costs are normalized to one, prices may be interpreted as markups (price over cost).
+estimate that, net of travel costs, willingness to pay is roughly twice the equilibrium price.
+As marginal costs are normalized to 1, prices may be interpreted as markups (price over cost).
 The calibrated parameters imply reasonable price-cost margins between 0.46 (retailer A) and 0.59 (retailer E).
 Overall, the model fits the prices and shares quite well.
-Online Appendix Figure G2 shows predicted and actual values for the markups and our measure of shares.
+Appendix Figure 14 shows predicted and actual values for the markups and our measure of shares.

 Table 4 shows a matrix of elasticity of demand estimates from the model.
-Own-price elasticities range from -1.7 to -2.8, consistent with other estimates from online goods (e.g., De los Santos, Hortaçsu, and Wildenbeest 2012).
+Own-price elasticities range from -1.7 to -2.8, consistent with other estimates from online goods (e.g., De los Santos et al., 2012).
 Our estimated cross-price elasticities indicate that, when the price of a product increases, consumers are more likely to substitute toward more similar firms.
-For example, retailer A's consumers are more likely to substitute to B, and retailer E's consumers are more likely to substitute to D. Allowing for flexible substitution patterns is important; if we had instead assumed symmetric demand, we would not be able to rationalize the data.
+For example, retailer A's consumers are more likely to substitute to B and retailer E's consumers are more likely to substitute to D. Allowing for flexible substitution patterns is important; if we had instead assumed symmetric demand, we would not be able to rationalize the data.

-Counterfactual Effects on Price Levels.-To illustrate the potential impact of pricing algorithms on prices, we use our calibrated model to predict equilibrium prices if all firms instead had simultaneous price-setting technology.
+Counterfactual Effects on Price Levels

+To illustrate the potential impact of pricing algorithms on prices, we use our calibrated model to predict equilibrium prices if all firms instead had simultaneous price-setting technology.
 The results from the counterfactual exercise are presented in Table 5.
 The first set of columns presents counterfactual Bertrand markups, shares, and profits.
-The second set of columns presents the estimated values from the calibration exercise based on observed prices
+The second set of columns presents the estimated values from the calibration exercise based on observed prices and shares.
+The third set of columns presents the percent changes of moving from the Bertrand equilibrium to the (observed) algorithmic competition equilibrium.